Makeshift/dotfiles/Readme.md

 There's a vscode workspace in the repo (`chezmoi cd`) set up specifically for editing the files included in this package.

 After editing, run `chezmoi apply` (after `chezmoi diff`, if you like) to apply those changes to your actual homedir.
-If you've got the extension [Run on Save](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) installed, then apply will be ran automatically after saving a file.

 Note that if chezmoi hangs waiting for user input, you will need to kill the process (`killall chezmoi`) and run apply manually, because chezmoi locks the database.